 The direct spin-off to great service is skills training and development.
-So, if you are not investing in staff training you are bound to face challenges in service delivery and will ultimately struggle to stay afloat in the current economy.
+So, if you are not investing in staff training you are bound to face challenges in service delivery and ultimately struggle to stay affoat in the current economy.
 Training needs to encompass all aspects of your business, as each person impacts customer service in one way or another.
 Furthermore, an investment in skills training is the best way to reduce employee turnover, which is one of the biggest drains on the hospitality industry.
 Bear in mind that while all customers are not the same, there is one thing that makes them all happy - superior service.
 Because when you think about it, the agenda of our industry is to make people happy.
+ABOUT SHAUN LAMONT Shaun Lamont is the Managing Director of First Group.
+His career spans 21 years in hospitality management, during which time he has acquired a wealth of valuable industry insight from both a local and global perspective.
+This is attributed to a wide ranged portfolio that includes the management of offshore operations and new venture acquisitions.
+Why city escapes are taking centre stage - 5 Aug 2019 A pioneering approach to the hospitality industry - 4 Apr 2019 View my profile and articles...